 LOGAN — A 53-year-old Lewiston man previously convicted of multiple thefts and burglaries is serving more time behind bars for drug possession.
 Travis D. Goodwin acknowledged to “stumbling” since being released from jail last year.

 Goodwin was sentenced during a virtual hearing in 1st District Court Wednesday morning, appearing by web conference from the Cache County Jail.
 He previously accepted a plea deal, pleading guilty to possession or use of a controlled substance, a class A misdemeanor.

 Defense attorney Ryan Holdaway said his client recognized what he had done and cooperated with law enforcement.
 He asked the court for a shorter sentence so Goodwin can check into a treatment center.

 Cache County Deputy Attorney Barbara Lachmar expressed hope that Goodwin would take treatment seriously.
 She noted how in the past, he talked a lot about wanting to change but wouldn’t follow through.

 In January 2020, deputies received a report of an individual tampering with mailboxes.
 Cache County residents claimed they had seen the man driving away in a green Jeep Grand Cherokee in the Smithfield City area.

 Deputies were able to stop a vehicle matching that description in Richmond and took Goodwin into custody.

-Detectives later learned that Goodwin was suspected of multiple thefts of mail from mailboxes as well as burglarizing at least two storage units in North Logan.
-The alleged victims in those cases were contacted and able to identify their property that was in the suspect’s possession.
+Detectives later learned that Goodwin was involved in multiple thefts of mail from mailboxes as well as burglarizing at least two storage units in North Logan.
+The victims in those cases were contacted and able to identify their property that was in the defendant’s possession.